Verifone Card Reader FAQ

 5) Select the "Card Readers" option

-6) Select the "Verifone" check mark option at the top and then again the "Verifone Not Connected" option further down.
+6) Select the "Verifone" option at the top and then "Verifone Not Connected" further down.

 8) You should now see the "Connected" status next to the Verifone option and your devices are not linked.

-1. Hold 9 and press "the green circle button"to open the admin menu.
+1. In order to access the Admin Menu, please hold " 9" and press "the green circle button"to open the admin menu.

 |1.
 Network||Allows you to view connection status, scan for networks and perform diagnostics.|